 Real Ceylon tea

-Laden down by packs and full stomachs, we sauntered back to the car park, had some lunch, and drove back into the village to recover.
-After a shady incident involving an exploding stove in the public shelter, we showered and went up to the Hermitage for a lazy afternoon staring at Mt Cook, Mt Sefton and the cloudless sky.
-And so ended an excellent and unusual Christmas.
+Laden down by packs and full stomachs, we sauntered back to the car park, had some lunch and drove back into the village to recover.
+We showered and went up to the Hermitage for a lazy afternoon staring at Mt Cook, Mt Sefton and the cloudless sky, and so ended an excellent and most unusual Christmas.